elitizon/xanthe/README.md

-# A simple format validator library
+# Xanthe is a simple format validator library

 ## Content